This blog was updated and extended on 19.09.2022.

 Whitepapers and ebooks hit the sweet spot between the cost of production, lead willingness to register for access to these materials and trust-building qualities of this content.
 Moreover – in contrast to webinar, production works can easily be done by third party specialists.

 While cost can vary dramatically between industries and markets, we have seen that in Europe advertising cost per download of whitepaper or eBook ranges from 6 – 30 Euros.
 That is a very low cost to get contact details of audience interested in your topic!

 In essence, a whitepaper is an authoritative, well-researched, properly structured and referenced document that communicates a fair level of details about its subject.
 It’s usually targeted for prospects that expect a deeper understanding of a particular matter.

 The form of marketing content is appropriate when justifying product claims, especially if your audience requires technical argumentation and specialist knowledge to understand them.

 Besides explaining complex subjects, you can also use the approach to introduce not-so-obvious ideas.
 The volume is usually between 2000 to 5000 words, and it’s prepared for prospects who want to spend their time and efforts reading.

-It is very important to make sure your whitepapers are well research and contains a sufficient amount of supporting data to back up your claims.
-I strongly advise against labelling anything that is not well researched and structured document of over 2000 words a whitepaper.
+It is very important to make sure your whitepapers are well researched and contains a sufficient amount of supporting data to back up your claims.
+I strongly advise against labeling anything that is not well researched and structured document of over 2000 words a whitepaper.
 (I have seen companies call their datasheet a whitepaper.
 You don’t want to do that!)